 Snowshoeing is the fasted growing winter sport in the world, primarily because it is simple to get to grips with, inexpensive (compared to other spow sports!), and is a great way to burn off all the vin chaud and tartiflette you just had!
 There are many levels of snowshoeing, whether you want to hike for pleasure, trek through the backcountry, or competitively race.
 Snowshoeing is a fantastic alternative for skiing, especially if you like running!

 Ice climbing is pretty much what it says on the tin – climbing ice.
 Ice climbing is very similar to rock climbing and uses strong, robust ropes and crampons that you can accommodate in your travel camera bag, to ascend beautiful icefalls, frozen waterfalls, cliffs and frozen rock faces.
 In most resorts, you can take guided climbing lessons, which everyone can do providing you’ve got a good level of fitness.
+Take a look at www.myfitnesshub.com for all the gear and equipments you need for you fitness.
 All you have to do is get some safety equipment that’s even sturdier and more reliable than the best tennis strings and you’re all set.

 If you fancy an afternoon off from snow sports and exercise, jumping aboard a Snowcat is a fantastic way to see the incredible sights your resort has to offer, all while not lifting a finger!
 Often these tours will include regular stops for photo opportunities, so jump on in and unleash your inner travel photographer.
 Don’t forget to get bmi scales if you work out daily to keep track of your body weight.
 For your fitness and for every part of your personal journey don’t forget fitness tracker with blood pressure, it keeps you moving and keeps you motivated.